 Computer forensic methods started to be used for collecting digital evidence for courts in the mid 1980s with the emergence and rapid growth in the use of personal computers by individuals and firms.
 Over the years, as the use of personal computers increased and became even more widespread, cybercrime or computer related crimes have also increased and become even more diverse.

-The theft of intellectual property is now arguably the most prevalent example of cybercrime in New Zealand
+The theft of intellectual property is one of the most prevalent forms of cybercrime in New Zealand

 It is the forensic analyst’s responsibility to avoid any change of data on a device that may be used as evidence in court.
 The audit trail created by the analyst must also be clearly understandable and a third party should be able to achieve the same results using the same processes.